About Greater Palm Springs Pride

 Our work is only possible because of the generosity of people like you.
 Thank you for stepping forward as a leader in the fight to break down the barriers of discrimination, hatred and bullying.
 Together we will sow the seeds of equality and social justice for all.

 2012 – Outstanding Community Service Organization – Greater Palm Springs Pride

 2015 – Outstanding Community Service Leader – Ron deHarte, President Palm Springs Pride

 The first Pride in Palm Springs was organized thirty years ago.
 Billed as Sizzle, the LGBT community to come together for an evening of celebration.
 The Pride organization commemorates the 1969 Stonewall Rebellion on New York City’s Christopher Street by raising awareness for equal rights for all individuals.
 The 501(c)(3) non-profit organization was incorporated in 1997 and today brings together the skills, talents and vision of our diverse community to produce a variety of programs the Coachella Valley including the Pride parade and two-day festival.

 Visibility and Collaboration

-Palm Springs Pride represents the interest of the Coachella Valley LGBT community as a member and supporter of the Palm Springs Desert Business Association, Consolidated Associations of Pride, Inc. (CAPI), the International Association of Lesbian, Gay, Bisexual, Transgender Pride Coordinators (InterPride), the International Festival and Events Association, the International Lesbian and Gay Association (ILGA), the National Gay and Lesbian Task Force, the American Civil Liberties Union, and the Human Rights Commission and the National Center for Lesbian Rights.
+Palm Springs Pride represents the interest of the Coachella Valley LGBT community as a member and supporter of the Palm Springs Desert Business Association, Consolidated Associations of Pride, Inc. (CAPI), the International Association of Lesbian, Gay, Bisexual, Transgender Pride Coordinators (InterPride), the International Festival and Events Association, the International Lesbian and Gay Association (ILGA), the Transgender Law Center, the National Gay and Lesbian Task Force, the American Civil Liberties Union, Equality California, the Human Rights Commission and the National Center for Lesbian Rights.